ipa320/jenkins_setup/README.md

 assumptions:
 - we're only using one machine which is master and slave at the same time
-- apt-cacher is running on master
+- 'apt-cacher' is running on master
 - there's a github user that has read access to all repositories which should be build and write access to a jenkins_config repository (e.g. http://github.com/ipa320/jenkins_config)

 > For further informations read the [detailed Jenkins Guide](README_DETAILED.md).